department-of-veterans-affairs/vets-api/README.md

 *Note*: This will not work until you set up the environment variables (see below).

 ### Redis Setup
-For this app to be properly configured, you will need to specify the following environment variables:
+You will need to specify the following environment variables:
 ```
 REDIS_HOST
 REDIS_PORT